-Unless otherwise noted, the information contained in this Annual Information Form (AIF) is stated as at December 31, 2016 and all dollar amounts in this AIF are in Canadian dollars.
+Unless otherwise noted, the information contained in this AIF is stated as at December 31, 2017 and all dollar amounts in this AIF are in Canadian dollars.
 Financial information is presented in accordance with United States generally accepted accounting principles.
 For an explanation of certain terms and abbreviations used in this AIF see the "Glossary" of this AIF.

-FORWARD-LOOKING INFORMATION
+FORWARD-LOOKING INFORMATION AND STATEMENTS

-This AIF contains forward-looking statements.
-When used in this AIF the words "may", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "aim", "seek", "propose", "estimate", "focus", "strive", "forecast", "expect", "project", "target", "potential" and similar expressions suggesting future events or future performance, as they relate to the Corporation, are intended to identify forward-looking statements.
+This AIF contains forward-looking information (forward-looking statements).
+Words such as "may", "can", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "aim", "seek", "propose", "contemplate", "estimate", "focus", "strive", "forecast", "expect", "project", "target", "potential", "objective", "continue", "outlook", "vision", "opportunity" and similar expressions suggesting future events or future performance, as they relate to the Corporation or any affiliate of the Corporation, are intended to identify forward-looking statements.
 In particular, this AIF contains forward-looking statements with respect to, among other things, business objectives, expected growth, results of operations, performance, business projects and opportunities and financial results.